 - RadioRA/Lutron and Maestro are recommended dimmers.

-Tip: You can use 1000 watt dimmers everywhere The high CR on the Color Rendering Index means you and objects look better.
+Tip: You can use 1000 watt dimmers everywhere.
+When specifying a dimmer consider lamp type, wattage, location and control options.
+Dimmers can control one or many lights and can be added during construction or after completion.
+Chandeliers should have a separate dimmer.
+The high CR on the Color Rendering Index means you and objects look better.

 Tip: It has always been easy to take what the electrician has on the truck, in stock and many times from big box stores.
 Custom lighting is more demanding and requires more variety of lighting options than you can get from these sources.
 To insure that you can see well, that the areas are generally well lit and appropriate visuals are highlighted, it is well worth a consultation with a lighting expert.
 Establish specs for the space and/or have the source provide the fixtures.
 The following need to be ordered by a lighting expert-directional, task, accent, art, slanted ceiling, lath and plaster typical of old homes and wooden ceilings.
 In larger cities, lighting companies provide this service if you are purchasing from them and independent lighting experts are available.
 In outlying areas contact with these experts will insure that your end result is not just suitable but exceeds your expectations.
 It is more costly to repurchase if there is not enough light than to spend more initially.
 Your interior designer and/or architect should have sources they rely on for this information.
 This field is changing so rapidly due to the new lighting regulations that getting the best information possible is imperative for what should be an investment purchase.

 A 30 degree aiming angle is generally recommended for highlighting art.